WARNING: These are summaries, not reviews, and may contain story spoilers.

 Fictional Characters: (Michael Sasanoff)

-Historical Characters: H. Paul Jeffers; Theodore Roosevelt; Father John Christopher Drumgoole; Samuel J. Tilden; Charles Guiteau
+Historical Figures: H. Paul Jeffers; Theodore Roosevelt; Father John Christopher Drumgoole; Samuel J. Tilden; Charles Guiteau

 (Arthur Conan Doyle; Martha Roosevelt; Alice Roosevelt; William Strong; Elliott Roosevelt; J. Notman; Theodore Roosevelt, Sr; Rutherford Hayes; Edwin Booth; P.T.
 Barnum; Chief Justice George Shea; Vanderbilt Family; William 'Boss' Tweed; James G. Blaine; Ulysses S. Grant; Charles Dana; Chester Arthur; James A. Garfield; Winfield Scott Hancock; Woodford; Edwin Morgan; Emory A. Storrs)